IISSI2-IS-profs/Deliverus-Backend-2022-2023/README.md

 * `backend.js`: run http server, setup connections to Mariadb and it will initialize various components
 * `.env.example`: example environment variables.
 * `models` folder: where models entities are defined
+* `database` folder: where all the logic for creating and populating the database is located
-* `migrations` folder: where the database schema is defined
+    * `database/migrations` folder: where the database schema is defined
-* `seeders` folder: where database sample data is defined
+    * `database/seeders` folder: where database sample data is defined
 * `middlewares` folder: various checks needed such as authorization, permissions and ownership.
+* `controllers` folder: where business logic is implemented, including operations to the database
-* `controllers\validation` folder: validation of data included in client requests.
+    * `controllers/validation` folder: validation of data included in client requests.
 One validation file for each entity
 * `config` folder: where some global config files are stored (to run migrations and seeders from cli)
 * `example_api_client` folder: will store test requests to our Rest API
 * `.vscode` folder: VSCode config for this project